 NO LUNCHES ARE PROVIDED due to individual food preferences, allergies, and dietary restrictions.
 Participants may either bring a bag lunch or purchase lunch at our concessions stand, the Beastro.

 Appropriate clothing must be worn.
-Program will operate rain or shine so participants should dress for the weather.
+The program will operate rain or shine so participants should dress for the weather.
 Sturdy shoes are recommended.
 Flip flops and sandals are not allowed.

 Tuberculosis testing is required.
 As a standard procedure, all zoo staff members, volunteers and other individuals who come in close contact with the animals are required to undergo annual testing for TB.
 Written proof of negative TB test results is required prior to the start of the program.